AADR Logo

 MONTHLY HEARTWORM DATE: 27th of each month

-BIO: Dieter was found in the middle of a road in Middle Tennessee and the Good Samaritan found the owner but the owner no longer wanted him so they reached out to us to take him.
+BIO: Dieter was found in the middle of a road in Middle Tennessee, and the Good Samaritan found the owner, but they no longer wanted him, so the Good Samaritan reached out to us to take him.

 What a wonderful little boy he is!
 He just wants to be with you and for you to love him.
-He is a laid back kinda boy.
-We think he would be ok with cats but have never cat tested him.
-He does get along with other dogs both male and female and enjoys their company.
-Loves the fenced yard.
+He is a laid-back kinda fellow.
+We think he would be okay with cats, but have never cat tested him.
+He does get along with other dogs, both male and female, and enjoys their company.
+He loves the fenced yard!

-Please consider Dieter, you will not be sorry.
+Please consider adopting Dieter... you will not be sorry!

 • Another adult small dog for him to pal around with